 Street voices

-Janna · United States Just recorded
+Janna · United States

-"this you with a question mark is basically used when you're you know you want to call someone out for something or like you see a old embarrassing picture of like someone and you know you go like oh this you it can be used in an accusatory manner it can be used in a fun way very very different ways to use this phrase an example would be you said you hate drama but you posted this this you"
+"this you with a question mark is basically used when you know you want to call someone out for something or like you see an old embarrassing picture of someone and you know you go like oh this you it can be used in an accusatory manner it can be used in a fun way very very different ways to use this phrase an example would be you said you hate drama but you posted this this you"

 What it means